lakshmipathyarjun6/kinematic-motion-retargeting/README.md

 ## Processing New Hands and Motion Data

-The general "flow of plugins" to use when preparing a new hand for retargeting is:
+The general "flow of primary plugins" to use when preparing a new hand for retargeting is:

-markerCalibrationContext -> contactAxisCalibrationContext -> contactTransferEditContext
+<a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/markerCalibrationContext">markerCalibrationContext</a> -> contactAxisCalibrationContext -> <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactTransferEditContext">contactTransferEditContext</a>

 And for importing a new motion and generating a retargeted sequence:

-<a target="_blank" href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/GRABMotionSequenceIO">GRABMotionSequenceIO</a> -> contactRaytraceContext -> fusedMotionEditContext -> smoothMotionEditContext
+<a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/GRABMotionSequenceIO">GRABMotionSequenceIO</a> -> <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactRaytraceContext">contactRaytraceContext</a> -> <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/fusedMotionEditContext">fusedMotionEditContext</a> -> <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/smoothMotionEditContext">smoothMotionEditContext</a>

 Please see the README in each sub-folder for an overview of how to use each plugin.
-There are also a number of "auxiliary" plugins included to help with importing / exporting data which will be pointed to from each of the aformentioned "primary" plugins.
+There are also a number of auxiliary plugins included to help with importing / exporting data.

 ## Creating Manifold Wrappers for Articulated Hands